-When you are playing on a lower-end wheel like the Logitech G29 or G920, you can quite drastically improve the force feedback by calibrating the wheel's force feedback response.
+The Assetto Corsa series supports using a LUT to calibrate your wheel's force feedback response.
+When you are playing on a lower-end wheel like the Logitech G29 or G920, this quite drastically improves the force feedback.

 I have previously written a guide for the original Assetto Corsa showing how to calibrate your wheel.
 In this guide, I will do the same for Assetto Corsa Competizione, showing how easy it is to calibrate your wheel and improve the driving feel on these cheaper wheels.